rsmith88/Bank-Tech-Test-OO/README.md

 # Bank Tech Test
 This is a practice tech test.
 We were required to satisfy the specifications and acceptance criteria set out below.

+My approach for this project was to use TDD, DRY and SRP to create a clean, functioning program that was easy to read and change.
 My program relies on three separate classes to create the functionality required by the client.
-It allows the user to create an account, then deposit, withdraw and view their statement.
+It allows the user to create an account, make deposits and withdrawals, and view their statement.

 I have also feature tested and unit tested the program.
 Instructions for how to run the tests are included below.